samtupy/star/readme.md

 Pretty much this entire project is written in python sans a couple of providers such as the one for the NVGT fallback RSynth voice.
 The recommended first-time instructions are as follows:
 1. After opening a terminal window up to this repository's directory, create a python virtual environment to make an isolated workspace for all modules this project uses: `python -m venv venv`
-2. Activate the virtual environment you just created: on windows `venv\scripts\activate`, on MacOS `source venv/bin/activate`, or on Linux `venv/bin/activate`
+2. Activate the virtual environment you just created: on windows `venv\scripts\activate`, or on MacOS/Linux `source venv/bin/activate`
 3. Install requirements: `pip install -r requirements.txt`
-4. If you wish to run the balcony provider, you'll want to download [balcon.zip](https://www.cross-plus-a.com/balcon.zip) and place the contained balcon.exe in the provider directory.
+4. If you wish to run the balcony provider on windows, you'll want to download [balcon.zip](https://www.cross-plus-a.com/balcon.zip) and place the contained balcon.exe in the provider directory.
 As of Dec 09 2024 an update to balcon causes an extra charset detection component (chsdet.dll) to also be required, so if you want to avoid that you can use the [balcon.exe used in STAR's CI actions](https://samtupy.com/star_ci/balcon.exe) instead.
 WARNING!
 If you place libsamplerate.dll from the balcon distrobution alongside balcon.exe, balcon's `{{Audio=path}}` tag will begin working, meaning that anyone sharing their voice might also be sharing any audio file on their system that somebody knows the path to (a HUGE security risk)!
 Only put this DLL in place for local setups or hwen you are absolutely sure everyone on your network can be trusted.
 The dll is not included in the public STAR distrobution.
 5. If you want to use the sammy provider, you need the sam.exe synthesizer.
 You can just download the one the build workflow uses [from here](https://samtupy.com/star_ci/sam.exe) if you like, or else I built that from [this repository](https://github.com/s-macke/SAM) with the SConstruct line `Program("sam", Glob("src/*.c"), CPPFLAGS = ["/Os"])` if you'd rather build it yourself.
 Regardless, you'll want to place sam.exe in the provider folder.

 From this point you can cd to the coagulator directory and run coagulator.py, cd to the provider directory and run balcony.py or macsay.py, or cd to the user directory and run STAR.py based on what you want to do.
 You'll likely want to configure the coagulator/provider first, and so everything accept the user client supports a --configure command line argument which brings up a configuration interface, and/or --config filename.ini to load configuration from a specified path (useful for things like unix daemons).